 Freetrade vs Hargreaves Lansdown - fees

 As a platform designed exclusively to allow investors to buy and trade shares, the fees for Freetrade are structured quite differently than those for Hargreaves Lansdown.
 At its core is the principle that buying and selling shares is free and this is the case even with its basic account.
-If you upgrade to a Freetrade Plus account for £11.99 per month, you can hold your money in an ISA and/or SIPP as well as having access to additional features, including the capacity to earn 3% interest on any cash you hold.
+If you upgrade to a Freetrade Plus account for £11.99 per month, you can hold your money in an ISA and/or SIPP as well as having access to additional features, including the capacity to earn up to 5% interest on any cash you hold.

 For Hargreaves Lansdown, the charging model is more traditional, with investors charged a percentage of the total amount invested in funds, which works on a sliding scale.
 For those with under £250,000, the charge is 0.45%.
 However, there are no account charges for holding shares, although there are dealing charges of between £5.95 and £11.95 per trade, depending on the number of trades completed in the previous month.